MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgAdministrativeUnit.md

       - `[Id <String>]`: Unique identifier for the identity.
   - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
 Can be set to HiddenMembership or Public.
 If not set, default behavior is Public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.

-EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for this Administrative Unit.
+EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for this administrative unit.
 Nullable.
   - `[Id <String>]`: Read-only.

-MEMBERS <IMicrosoftGraphDirectoryObject[]>: Users and groups that are members of this Adminsitrative Unit.
-HTTP Methods: GET (list members), POST (add members), DELETE (remove members).
+MEMBERS <IMicrosoftGraphDirectoryObject[]>: Users and groups that are members of this administrative unit.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

-SCOPEDROLEMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: Scoped-role members of this Administrative Unit.
-HTTP Methods: GET (list scopedRoleMemberships), POST (add scopedRoleMembership), DELETE (remove scopedRoleMembership).
+SCOPEDROLEMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: Scoped-role members of this administrative unit.
   - `[Id <String>]`: Read-only.
   - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
   - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.